-jurisdictions criminalise adult, consensual, same-sex activity.
-The majority of these countries explicitly criminalise sex between men via sodomy, buggery and unnatural offences laws.
-Almost half of them are Commonwealth countries.
+jurisdictions criminalise private, consensual, same-sex sexual activity.
+The majority of these jurisdictions explicitly criminalise sex between men via ‘sodomy’, ‘buggery’ and ‘unnatural offences’ laws.
+Almost half of them are Commonwealth jurisdictions.

-jurisdictions criminalise consensual sexual activity between women using laws against lesbianism, same-sex relations and gross indecency.
-Even in jurisdictions that clearly or likely do not criminalise women, lesbians and bisexual women have been subjected to arrest or threat of arrest.
+jurisdictions criminalise private, consensual sexual activity between women using laws against ‘lesbianism’, ‘sexual relations with a person of the same sex’ and ‘gross indecency’.
+Even in jurisdictions that do not explicitly criminalise women, lesbians and bisexual women have been subjected to arrest or threat of arrest.

-jurisdictions have the death penalty on the books for consensual same-sex sexual activity.
-At least 8 of these implement the death penalty, including Iran, Saudi Arabia, Yemen and Sudan.
-Parts of Nigeria and Somalia also apply the death penalty for LGBT people.
+jurisdictions in which the death penalty is imposed or at least a possibility for private, consensual same-sex sexual activity.
+At least 6 of these implement the death penalty – Iran, Northern Nigeria, Saudi Arabia, Somalia and Yemen – and the death penalty is a legal possibility in Afghanistan, Brunei, Mauritania, Pakistan, Qatar and UAE.